2020 ER Strategy & Negotiators Toolkit

 - Negotiating Collective Agreements will take longer and be more complex.
 To be successful employers require new thinking and planning.
 What does this entail?

-- How can organizations offset the sharp increase in labour and operating costs?
+- How can organisations offset the sharp increase in labour and operating costs?

 Can’t see what you want?
 Contact the team to discuss a fully-customised in-house training option.